 If you're a fan of aviation, action and adventure, love sports and getting to know people then you're in the right place.
 Welcome to 2210 (Cowley) Squadron.

 Are you up for fun, adventure, incredible experiences and making new friends?
 Are you looking for something to give you the edge in life?
-Then welcome to the Air Cadet Organisation (ACO).
-Better known as the 'Air Cadets', we're a UK-wide cadet force with more than 40,000 members aged between 13 and 20 years.
+Then welcome to the 2210 Squadron!
+We are the biggest and most vibrant cadet unit in Oxford.
+Better known as "Cowley Air Cadets', we're part of the UK-wide Royal Air Force Air Cadets with more than 40,000 members aged between 12 and 20 years.

 We're sponsored by the Royal Air Force and can give you hands-on experience of activities and courses that will challenge and develop your skills giving you real qualifications and experience to help you succeed in whatever you want to do.

 Cadets received certificate for completing training courses and also two being promoted to cadet corporal having successfully completed leadership and Junior NCO training courses.